Skip to main content

 Disable QML debugging and profiling and Qt Quick Compiler, they are not used.

-In the left sidebar open Dependencies and check TinyOrm and Synchronize configuration, this setting ensures that the current project will be rebuilt correctly when the TinyORM library source code changes.
+In the left sidebar open Dependencies and check TinyORM project and Synchronize configuration, this setting ensures that the current project will be rebuilt correctly when the TinyORM library source code changes.

 Everything is ready to build, you can press Ctrl+b to build the project.